arzola91/Lane_detection/README.md

 # Lane_detection
+Project under construction.
-Attempt to detect lanes in a given image using OpenCV
+Attempt to detect lanes on a given image using ROS + OpenCV.